spdk/spdk/doc/nvme_multipath.md

 `disable_auto_failback`.
 In this case, the `bdev_nvme_set_preferred_path` RPC can be used to do manual failback.

-The active-active policy uses the round-robin algorithm and submits an I/O to each I/O path in circular order.
+The active-active policy uses the round-robin algorithm or the minimum queue depth algorithm.
+The round-robin algorithm submits an I/O to each I/O path in circular order.
+The minimum queue depth algorithm selects an I/O path and submits an I/Os to it according to the number of outstanding I/Os of each I/O qpair.
+For these path selection algorithms, the number of I/Os routed to the current I/O path before switching to another I/O path is configurable.

 ### I/O Retry